Skip to content

 hair

-Mind you there is a big difference between “I had a haircut” and “I had cut my hair” – it is something I learned to distinguish thanks to my lecturer when I was still in the law school.
+Mind you there is a big difference between “I had a ” and “I had cut my hair” – it is something I learned to distinguish thanks to my lecturer when I was still in the law school.
 The last thing I want to do is to be a hero and try to be a barber myself – Mr Bean armed with scissors probably could do better.
 Image source: Youtube

-In recent days, in light of the strict lockdown in some places in Malaysia and the need to keep best hygienic practices in place, there have been major discussions on the rights of Rohingyas immigrants in Malaysia.
+In recent days, in light of the strict in some places in and the need to keep best hygienic practices in place, there have been major discussions on the rights of Rohingyas immigrants in Malaysia.
 They have started to cause problems to the host countries which you make you wonder why the Myanmar Government probably be happy to see them out of the country.

 Read More »Lockdown in Malaysia 2020: Day 44 – Should Wait for Hair Cut or Just Cut Hair?